joshbuddy/jpake/README.md

 }()
 ```

-For key confirmation, the procedure outlined in the rfc based on the SPEKE protocol is implemented.
+For key confirmation, the procedure outlined in the rfc based on [NIST SP 800-56A Revision 1](http://csrc.nist.gov/publications/nistpubs/800-56A/SP800-56A_Revision1_Mar08-2007.pdf) is implemented.

 This code is currently unaudited and should not be used in a production setting without a full audit.